-ABA (Applied Behaviour Analysis) refers to interventions that are developed from a branch of science called behaviour analysis.
+ABA (Applied Behaviour Analysis) refers to approaches that are developed from a branch of science called behaviour analysis.

-Behaviour analysts examine the causes and the consequences of behaviour.
-They then develop interventions based on this information.
+Behaviour analysts examine the triggers and the consequences of behaviour.
+They then develop strategies based on this information.

-Behavioural interventions have undergone the most rigorous assessment compared with non-behavioural and eclectic approaches.
-There are many decades of research concerning the effectiveness of ABA in general and hundreds of more recent studies demonstrating the effectiveness of EIBI (Early Intensive Behavioural Intervention) with young children with autism.
+Behavioural approaches have undergone the most rigorous assessment compared with non-behavioural and eclectic approaches.
+There are many decades of research concerning the effectiveness of ABA in general and hundreds of more recent studies demonstrating the effectiveness of EIBI (Early Intensive Behavioural Intervention) with young autistic children.

 More About ABA